italicize/italicize.github.io/draft.md

             rngSearch.MoveEnd wdParagraph, 12
             For Each objListParagraph In rngSearch.Paragraphs
                 strSpec = objListParagraph.Range.Text
-                'Removes a carriage return, spaces, and a period at the end.
+                'Doesn't save a carriage return, spaces, or period at the end.
                 If Right(strSpec, 1) = vbCr Then
                     strSpec = Left(strSpec, Len(strSpec) - 1)
                 End If